DSivaji/RHadoop-Installation/Install/Hiveinstall.md

 ## Hive Installation

-Please check Hive compatible version for Hadoop and download from [here](http://hive.apache.org/releases.html)
+Please check Hive [compatible](http://hive.apache.org/releases.html) with for Hadoop version and [download](http://mirror.reverse.net/pub/apache/hadoop/common/stable/) it.

 Log in as admin for sudo access